 The La Cigarra project contains a current resource with significant expansion potential located in one of the most prolific silver mining districts of Mexico, the Parral Mining District.
-For 2019, due to current metals pricing the Company plans to limit its focus on advancing the La Cigarra property and to focus on those projects with potential for high grade discoveries.
-When silver prices improve and drilling resumes on La Cigarra it will target four areas aimed at resource expansion:
+Due to current metals pricing the Company plans to limit its focus on advancing the La Cigarra property and in turn focus on those projects with potential for high grade discoveries.
+When silver prices improve and work resumes on La Cigarra, drilling will target four areas aimed at resource expansion: